baboomerang/overclockSPD/README.md

 sudo modprobe i2c-i801
 sudo modprobe i2c-dev
 ```
-Usually i2c-i801 is loaded by default on Arch, but its included here incase it wasn't.
+Usually i2c-i801 is loaded by default on Arch, but its included here incase it isn't for your distro.

 ### Usage